 Especially in languages vastly unlike your own, this can be very helpful.
 I struggled with Mandarin because to my Western ear, a lot of the vocabulary sounded similar.
 By employing it immediately, and learning when it was to be used and when it was not, I found my language acquisition ramping up a notch.

 And speaking of vocabulary, don't focus solely on learning one word at a time.
-Instead, learn language in "chunks" -- a process that's known as "chunking".
+Instead, learn a language in "chunks" -- a process that's known as "chunking".
 For example, instead of learning "ça" (it) and "roule" (rolls) separately in French, focus on memorizing "ça roule" (how's it going) as an entire phrase.
-(For the francophiles out there, we have a few more useful French phrases to know right here on Go Overseas).

 By learning language in chunks you: